Funding For Musicians

 • Arts Council National Lottery Project Grants - Grants from £1,000 - £100,000 to help with the needs of smaller independent organisations and individual practitioners.
 Find out more HERE.

 • Developing Your Creative Practise - DYCP supports individuals who are cultural and creative practitioners and want to take time to focus on their creative development.
-Round 16 is now open.
-Deadline 17th January 2023.
 Find out more HERE.

 • MOBO Help Musicians Fund - If you’re a musician making hiphop, grime, R&B, soul, music of African origin, reggae, jazz or gospel then the MOBO Help Musicians Fund is here to support you to take your career to the next level.
 You can apply for up to £3,000 towards recording music, and everything that goes around getting it out there into the world.